State Department issues "worldwide caution" alert for U.S. citizens due to Israel-Hamas war

 Since the Oct.
 7 Hamas attacks on Israel, the U.S. State Department has raised the advisory level for travel in Israel and the Palestinian territories of the West Bank and the Gaza Strip.
 On Thursday, the department issued a "do not travel" alert for Lebanon, which borders Israel to the north.

-The last time the State Department issued a worldwide caution was in 2022 after the death of al Qaeda leader Ayman al-Zawahiri, amid fears of anti-American violence.
+The State Department has issued 15 worldwide alerts in the last decade.
+The most recent alert before Thursday's was issued in 2022 after the death of al Qaeda leader Ayman al-Zawahiri, amid fears of retaliatory anti-American violence.

 for more features.